 If you think you are not exposed to these toxic substances, think again.
 I wrote about these in my book, “Prescription Detox: How Our Allegiance to Big Pharma Makes Us Sicker and How You Can Heal Without Meds.”
 Chemicals, e.g. MSG (monosodium glutamate), glyphosate and nutrasweet (also known as aspartame) in our foods, to name a few, or chemicals in our personal care products, or exposure to heavy metals like lead, mercury and aluminum in our food, water, dental work and more.
 All of these toxins can poison our precious cells, and result in serious health consequences.

 Our brain chemistry can be balanced through minor nutrition and lifestyle adjustments.
 We just need to know where to begin and we begin by evaluating the condition they are now.
 We don’t do this with blood work, although there are laboratories that assess neurotransmitters with serum, but the accuracy of these test correlating to brain chemistry is poorly correlated.
 Better, is a detailed questionnaire, created by Dr. Eric Braverman, that has been found to accurately correlate with optimum brain function.

 This self-assessment questionnaire will help you identify which, if any, neurotransmitter deficiencies may be adversely impacting your health and quality of life.
 You will receive an assessment tool that includes the function of the major neurotransmitters and their signs of deficiency and excess, and ways to increase or decrease them through specific foods and/or supplements, and/or lifestyle, based on your results.

-Purchase here NOW or Get FREE when You Purchase a Functional Medicine Package.
+Purchase HERE or Get Free when You Purchase an Functional Medicine Package.